AnthonyMaddox/sei38-project4/README.md

 ## About

-###### This repository is a full stack flashcard game powered by javascript, css and html.
+###### This repository is a flashcard game powered by javascript, css and html.
 It was designed for the General Assembly Software Engineering Immersive program.
 This application tests the user on their knowledge of poisonous plants.

 ## Requirements